samjones00/docs/docs/_documentation/svg.md

 #### Recommended SVG conventions

-All built-in SVG's are `100x100` in size, for consistency we recommend that your SVG icons also retain the same size, as they're vector images they can be later resized when they're referenced in your App.
+All built-in SVG's are `100x100` in size, it's not necessary but for consistency it's good for your SVG icons also retain the same size, but as they're vector images they can be easily resized when referencing them in your App.

 If your icons use the **fill** colors registered in: